mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 });
 ```

 On each tick of the engine's loop, Matter keeps track of all pairs of objects that just started colliding (`collisionStart`), have continued colliding for multiple ticks (`collisionActive`) or just finished colliding (`collisionEnd`).
 The events have the same structure.
 Each provides a single argument - an object - with a `pairs` property that is an array of all pairs of Matter bodies that were colliding.
-Each `pair` has `bodyA` and `bodyB` properties that give us access to who collided.
+Each `pair` has `bodyA` and `bodyB` properties that give us access to which two bodies collided.
 Inside of our event listener, we can loop over all the pairs, look for collisions we care about and do something.
 Let's start by making anything that collides slightly transparent (using the body's [render property](http://brm.io/matter-js/docs/classes/Body.html#property_render)):

 ```js
 Events.on(engine, "collisionStart", event => {